This learning has involved:

 - Developing children’s knowledge and ability to use Google Apps for Education.
 Our spaces do not function effectively without this software.
 This is how our children access and complete a range of their learning tasks.

 - As the year has progressed, children have learnt how to plan their day on their own weekly timetable.
-This allows children to have choice about when and what learning tasks they are completing.
+This allows children to have the choice about when and what learning tasks they complete.
 (This was not new learning for all children.)